rday45/flask-web-server/README.md

 http://127.0.0.1:5000/items/<int:id>

-method = DELETE
+Method = DELETE

 This endpoint allows admins to delete items. <int:id> should be replaced with the items id number.
 Non admin users cannot do this.

-if successful, you may receive a response like this:
+If successful, you may receive a response like this:

 ```JSON
 {
 	"message": "item with id 1 deleted successfully"
 }
 ```
-if unsuccessful, for example if item does not exist, you should receive this response:
+If unsuccessful, for example if item does not exist, you should receive this response:

 ```JSON
 {